Introduction

 FAQ (Frequently Asked Questions)

-Q1: What materials can I grind with diamond cup wheels?
+Q1: What specific industrial substrates and materials can I grind with Johnson Tools diamond cup wheels?

-Q2: How long does a cup wheel last?
+Q2: How long does a diamond cup wheel last under commercial job site conditions?

-Q3: Can I use these wheels dry or wet?
+Q3: Can I operate these handheld cup wheels dry, or is wet grinding recommended?

 Conclusion